Mordecai Richler: Career

 Richler returned to Montreal in 1952, working briefly at the Canadian Broadcasting Corporation, then moved to London in 1954.
 He published seven of his ten novels, as well as considerable journalism, while living in London.

 Worrying "about being so long away from the roots of my discontent", Richler returned to Montreal in 1972.
 He wrote repeatedly about the Anglophone community of Montreal and especially about his former neighbourhood, portraying it in multiple novels.

 Marriage and family

 In England, in 1954, Richler married Catherine Boudreau, nine years his senior.
 On the eve of their wedding, he met and was smitten by Florence Mann (née Wood), then married to Richler's close friend, screenwriter Stanley Mann.

 Some years later Richler and Mann both divorced their prior spouses and married each other, and Richler adopted her son Daniel.
-The couple had four other children together: Jacob, Noah, Martha and Emma.
+The couple had four other children together: Noah, Emma, Martha and Jacob.
 These events inspired his novel Barney's Version.

 Richler died of cancer on July 3, 2001, in Montreal, aged 70.

 He was also a second cousin of novelist Nancy Richler.